 As we all know, both Adam and Eve ate of the fruit and they were not made divine by it.
 Quite the contrary.
 Mankind from that point forward found himself in the midst of corruption, decay, and death.
 Sin was the new master, and the ripple effects of sin brought all of creation into corruption with man.

 God created mankind with the ability to reproduce because He foresaw that mankind would fall into sin.
 “The wages of sin is death…” (Rom.
 6:23) because sin is the word we use to describe our separation from the Source of life.
 In order to preserve the human species and prevent it from becoming extinct, God gave us reproductive abilities.
 Some fathers of the church taught that if mankind had not fallen into sin, then God would have brought new humans by some other means.
-I like to imagine humans being born from the blooms of flowers opening toward the morning sunlight, but that is merely a private speculation.

 FROM CORRUPTION TO DIVINITY